apache/incubator-ponymail-foal/MIGRATING.md

 You will also need to acknowledge the DKIm re-indexing, or deny it and continue with the old document IDs.
-Re-indexing is recommended if you wish to use shorted permalinks, and is fully backwards-compatible with your previous permalinks.
+Re-indexing is recommended if you wish to use shorter permalinks, and is fully backwards-compatible with your previous permalinks.

 Migrating may take quite a while.
 Assume 250 documents can be migrated per second.